Note: Zantac is not currently available in the United States. The following information was accurate before the recall.

 Due to Zantac's ability to decrease stomach acid, it was commonly used as a heartburn drug.
 It can reduce stomach acid by more than 70%.

 Prior to the recalls, Zantac was available in several forms:

 - Effervescent Tablet

-There were prescription-strength and over-the-counter (OTC) versions of Zantac.
-The instructions for each form of Zantac varied.
+Zantac was sold in prescription-strength and over-the-counter (OTC) formulas.
+As such, the instructions for each form of Zantac varied.